redhat-cop/network.backup/README.md

 # Use Cases

 `Full Backup`:
-- This enables the user to fetch running configuration from the device and save the backup to local or remote data-store
+- This enables the user to fetch running configuration from the device and save the backup to a local or remote data store
 - Users can also push backup files onto GitHub with tags.

 `Differential backup`: